 The new Child Protection legislation ("Safeguarding Children and Vulnerable Adults") will put a requirement on us to ensure that anybody teaching children (or "vulnerable adults") under its auspices is registered with the Independent Safeguarding Authority (this comes into force later this year); failing to do this could be a criminal offence.
 As well as meeting this legislative requirement, people who go into schools (or other youth groups) to teach Go will need to meet the Schools' /Local Authorities' requirements, which MAY require them to be "qualified".

 There are, currently, no formal qualifications for teaching Go; one's strength is, of course, one measure but it does not say anything about one's competence as a teacher.

-In order to resolve these issues, the BGA is setting up this BGA Teaching accreditation scheme to fill the gap.
+In order to resolve these issues, we are setting up this Teaching Accreditation Scheme to fill the gap.

 The scheme is based on four principles:-

-At all teaching events run by the BGA students are asked to fill in a Feedback Form to provide comments on the Teacher.
+At all teaching events run by us students are asked to fill in a Feedback Form to provide comments on the Teacher.
 These forms are assessed by the Player Development Committee to see if the person is considered to be a suitable teacher.
 The Player Development Committee may also take into account additional information in deciding if the applicant is suitable for accreditation.
-Applicants turned down by the Player Development Committee may appeal to the BGA Council.
+Applicants turned down by the Player Development Committee may appeal to Council.

-Currently the only training requirement is to have read the BGA Guide to Teaching Go to Beginners , while further advice about Teaching Beginners is also available in Chapter 4 of the Organiser’s Handbook .
+Currently the only training requirement is to have read our Guide to Teaching Go to Beginners , while further advice about Teaching Beginners is also available in Chapter 4 of the Club Organiser’s Handbook .